Become part of a city recognised as a leading offshore BPO destination

 Despite these incredible offerings, Cape Town offers 65-70% lower costs than a tier-2 city in England for contact centre work and 20-30% lower than those in Central & Eastern Europe like Poland (Everest Group Study:2018).

-Cape Town is also making it easier for companies to invest.
-The World Bank’s Ease of Doing Business Report ranks the City highest in South Africa for dealing with construction permits and getting electricity to your business.
+Cape Town’s natural appeal, with its beaches and mountains, provides for a quality enhanced lifestyle, a big drawcard for very mobile BPM investors in considering a business location.
+The city is also making it easier for companies to invest in BPO services here.
+The World Bank’s ‘Ease of Doing Business’ Report ranks the city highest in South Africa for dealing with construction permits and getting electricity to your business.

-Seda Technology Programme offers grants to provide technical support to small and women-owned enterprises.
+Seda Technology Programme – Offers grants to provide technical support to small and women-owned enterprises.